 1. Merivale – a luxurious suburban lifestyle

-A place oozing with character, Merivale is a residential area located north of the city centre.
+A place oozing with character, Merivale is a residential area located north of the city center.

-With a sprawling mall that houses boutique shops, cafes and bars as well as stunning neighbourhood parks, Merivale has plenty to offer its residents.
-It is safe, clean and great for enjoying city life from time to time.
+With a sprawling mall that houses boutique shops, cafes, and bars, as well as stunning neighborhood parks, Merivale has plenty to offer its residents.
+It is safe, clean, and great for enjoying city life from time to time.

 It boasts of some terrific pre-schools and primary schools, making it an ideal location for a family.